jaiminpan/cassandra2_fdw/test/README.md

 For every test the following data is stored:

 - created: TIMESTAMP WITH TIME ZONE: Execution timestamp
-- postgresql_version: TEXT: Name of the PostgreSQL container
+- postgresql_version: TEXT: Name of the PostgreSQL container which does by default contain the version number
-- cassandra_version: TEXT: Name of the Cassandra container
+- cassandra_version: TEXT: Name of the Cassandra container which does by default contain the version number
 - test_description: TEXT: Name/description of the test
 - test_result: TEXT: Data read from the Cassandra database, fields are concatinated, separator is pipe